ansys/pydpf-core/doc/source/user_guide/tutorials/import_data/load_custom_data.rst

     # Import the ``ansys.dpf.core`` module
     from ansys.dpf import core as dpf

 Then, create the different Fields.
-In this tutorial we explain how to create the following Fields:
+In this tutorial, we explain how to create the following Fields:

 - :ref:`Scalar Field<ref_scalar_field_creation>`;
 - :ref:`Vector Field<ref_vector_field_creation>`;